This was originally written in May 2018 but has since been updated.

 Types of Fake News to be Wary of

 The best thing to keep in the back of your mind with ANY news- whether that’s from Facebook, news outlets, or even friends and family- is that just because it was stated as if it was legitimate does not make it so.
+Thanks to photoshop and half-truths, many things that are shared can have some semblance of truth without actually being factual.
 There are a few different types of fake news to be wary of:

 These are typically the most difficult to identify because they have a grain of truth to them.
 Maybe the news article says something you know is true, so you immediately assume the rest of it is true, but in reality- you just got punked.
 These are usually the most attractive to users because they can be targeted ads or promoted posts that align with what those users have already shown interest in.
 Tricky, huh?
-The best way to identify these is to determine if the headline lines up with the text of the article.
-These are typically the articles you see users share that they obviously didn’t read and shared purely based on the sensational article title that seemed to fit their views.
+The best way to identify these is to determine if the headline lines up with the text of the article and to check their sources.
+If they don't reference primary sources, then the chances of it being misleading news is very high.

 This type is sneaky to the core and actually is what most news can be classified as.
-It is an interpretation of real news that has been manipulated in a way that fits someone’s agenda.
-I learned very quickly in my undergrad study of media communications that MOST news is partisan.
+It is an interpretation of real news that has been manipulated in a way that fits someone’s agenda, typically politically.
+I learned very quickly in my undergraduate studies of media communications that MOST news is partisan.
 There is almost always an agenda behind an article, and many times you may have absolutely no idea what the agenda is and how it affects you- but, oh, can it affect you.
+I recommend checking out AllSides for balanced news and clear party associations.

 Facebook and the War Against Fake News